Lullabot/windup/README.md

 This will wire the Bower components specified in ```bower.json``` into ```windup.info``` (See below).

-## Installing JavaScript or CSS from The Internets
+## Installing JavaScript from The Internets

-This will add your externally obtained JavaScript and CSS, as well as all it's necessary dependencies, into windup.info
+This will add your externally obtained JavaScript, as well as all it's necessary dependencies, into windup.info

 ```bash
 $ bower install <package> --save